xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `bool` status.consumeResource(`String` resourceName, `float` amount)

 Tries to consume the specified amount from a resource.
-Returns whether the full amount was able to be consumes.
+Returns whether the full amount was able to be consumed.
 Does not modify the resource if unable to consume the full amount.

+The status controller is also unable to consume a resource if it's locked.

 ---

 #### `bool` status.overConsumeResource(`String` resourceName, `float` amount)

 Tries to consume the specified amount from a resource.
 If unable to consume the full amount, will consume all the remaining amount.
 Returns whether it was able to consume any at all of the resource.

+The status controller is unable to consume any of the resource if the resource is zero or is locked.

 ---